 Are people with disability featured in the media?
 How are they presented?
 Does this reflect real life?

 Are there television programs about disability, with disabled characters, or with disabled presenters?

 Is the media and television fixed on “obvious disabilities” that are symbolised by wheelchairs, assistance dogs, white canes, sign language?
 What about the often more common “hidden” disabilities that don’t have “obvious” symbols or markers that say this person has a disability?

-Advertisers are selling products to different audiences, many of which include people with disabilities.
-Are people with disabilities featuring in these campaigns?
+Advertisers are selling products to different audiences, many of which include people with disability.
+Are people with disability featuring in these campaigns?
 How are they included?

 Where is the evidence that a TV series will work to change attitudes?